Anti-Correlated Noise in Epoch-Based Stochastic Gradient Descent: Implications for Weight Variances in Flat Directions: Theory

 where $M \coloneqq N/S$ signifies the number of batches per epoch. \end{theorem}

-In the above theorem $\mathbf{1}_A(k)$ represents the indicator function over the set A, which is one for $k \in A$ and zero otherwise and $\delta_{i,j}$ represents the Kronecker delta.
-The actual noise autocorrelation is illustrated in \cref{fig:noise_corr}, with the experimental details elaborated in \cref{sec:num_corr}.
+The actual noise autocorrelation is illustrated in \cref{fig:noise_corr} and confirms the V-shaped theoretical autocorrelation structure, with the experimental details elaborated in \cref{sec:num_corr}.
 The complete calculation is available in \cref{sec:appendix_corr_calc}, highlighting the relationship $\vec{C}(\Vec{\theta}) = (1/S)\cdot(1-S/N)\cdot\vec{C_0}(\Vec{\theta})$ with the gradient sample covariance matrix $\vec{C_0}$.

-It is important to note that the above formula is only applicable for a static weight vector.
-During training, weights alter with each update step, which could potentially modify this relationship.
-Nevertheless, if the weights remain relatively consistent over one epoch, this correlation approximately holds true.
-In a simple quadratic model one can also construct a noise which would be independent of the weight vector (see \cref{sec:appendix_quadratic_noise}), for which then this correlation holds true without restrictions on the weights.
-Either way, for the later stages of training, such a noise constancy assumption seems to be a good approximation, as evidenced by the close fit of the data to the theory in \cref{fig:noise_corr}.

-Further numerical investigations show, that even in the case where $N$ is not an integer multiple of $S$, the later deduced relations for the variances still hold (see \cref{sec:appendix_hyperparameters}).